basilfx/RIOT-gecko-sdk/patches/Patches.md

 This patch renames `GPIO_PinModeSet` into `GPIO_PinModeSetExt` and adds an additional parameter to not change the pin (output) state.
 The RIOT-OS GPIO peripheral interface requires that pin initialization should not modify the output state.
 The method `GPIO_PinModeSet` is added, which will will invoke `GPIO_PinModeSetExt` to behave as originally.

 This change is compatible with the original source code.

+### 0004
+Fixes an [old-style function definition](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html#index-Wold-style-definition) warning / error.

+This change is compatible with the original source code.